-Network Environments: A network environment is the collection of network services and service addresses required to identify a network location.
+Network Environments: A network environment is the collection of network services and service addresses required to identify a network location (see Section 3.2.1, "Saving a Network Environment," on page 16).

-2.2 Logging In to the Endpoint Security Client 4.0
+2.2 Logging In to the Endpoint Security Client 3.5

-If you are a member of the corporate Active Directory domain, the Endpoint Security Client 4.0 uses your Windows username and password to log you in to the Policy Distribution Service (no pop-up window displays).
-If you are member of a Novell eDirectory tree, the Endpoint Security Client 4.0 prompts you for your username and password for the tree (see Figure 2-2).
+If you are a member of the corporate domain, the Endpoint Security Client 3.5 uses your Windows username and password to log you in to the Policy Distribution Service (no pop-up window displays).
+If you are not a member of the domain that the Policy Distribution Service is hosted on, the Endpoint Security Client 3.5 prompts you for your username and password for that domain (see Figure 2-2).